 You have probably faced this dilemma many times when signing in to a new website or service.
-Should I use a Google account to sign in?
+Should you use a Google account sign in?
 Well, to sign in with a Google account has become second nature and the security of this process is rarely questioned.
 What are the advantages and disadvantages?

 This article will help you determine if you should continue to sign up with a Google account or not.
 Importantly, Google uses a protocol called OAuth, an open standard for access delegation.
 Before we delve deeper into this technology for logging onto websites, let us define what OAuth is and how it works.

 If you have ever used the “Sign in with Google” button or have access to a third-party app on your Facebook account, you have used an OAuth.
 OAuth is an open-standard authorization protocol that allows you to access websites without the need to provide your actual account password.
 The OAuth protocol represents advances in Web security.

 Definition of the term according to Wikipedia: